-There was no progress about the modern scientific understanding of the pineal gland, so the belief in the third eye was proposed.
+It was around this time that the spiritual connection of the third eye became prevalent.
 Madame Blavatsky, the founder of theosophy, associated the third eye with the eye of the Hindu mystics and the eye of Shiva.
 The idea strengthened the belief that the pineal gland was an organ of spiritual vision.

 In the Late 20th Century